 Parent and Family Resources

-Sending your son or daughter to college is a big transition for any family.
-Sending your son or daughter to The Juilliard School in New York City can be an even bigger transition given the rigorous curriculum and big city life your child will be entering.
+Sending your student to college is a big transition for any family.
+Sending them to The Juilliard School in New York City can be an even bigger transition given the rigorous curriculum and big city life your child will be entering.
 This resource section is dedicated to providing you important information to help support you as you support your Juilliard student.
 By familiarizing yourself with the services and resources at Juilliard, you will have a better understanding of the school and be able to assist your student as they navigate their way through college.

 Should you have any additional questions that are not addressed in this resource section, the staff at the School are more than happy to assist in answering your questions or directing you to the appropriate department.